Introduction

 Advantages:

-• Easier to apply and can provide a slightly better initial sheen.
+- Generally easier to apply and may yield a slightly better initial sheen.

 Disadvantages:

-• Wax content can interfere with the adhesion of paints and other finishes.
+- The presence of wax can hinder the adhesion of paints and other finishes.

-When planning to paint over shellac, it’s crucial to determine whether you’re dealing with dewaxed or wax-containing shellac.
-Dewaxed shellac is preferred as it allows for better adhesion of paint, while wax-containing shellac may require additional preparation steps.
+When considering painting over shellac, it is essential to identify whether you are working with dewaxed or wax-containing shellac.
+Dewaxed shellac is usually the better choice for paint adhesion, while wax-containing shellac may necessitate additional preparation steps.

 Advantages and Disadvantages of Using Shellac as a Finish